 Under Social Security guidelines, there are generally four levels of appeal where we can help win the disability benefits you deserve.

-1. Request for Reconsideration – If your initial application for Social Security disability benefits is denied, we can submit additional evidence, help you fill out a Disability Report Appeals, and then get your application reviewed by someone other than the official who turned you down.
-Legal representation is important at this stage of appeal.
+1. Request for Reconsideration – If your initial application for Social Security disability benefits is denied, we can submit additional evidence, help you fill out a Disability Report – Appeal form, and then get your application reviewed by someone other than the official who turned you down.
+Legal representation is important at this stage of process.

-2. Hearing by an Administrative Law Judge (ALJ) – If you were denied at the Reconsideration level, we can have your case evaluated at a hearing by an ALJ.
-At this point, Gary Penar can present any additional medical evidence and work history.
-Social Security may have its own witnesses.
-Your attorney can cross-examine them.
-The preparation of your case and your testimony is very important at a hearing.
+2. Hearing by an Administrative Law Judge (ALJ) – If you were denied at the reconsideration level, we can have your case evaluated at a hearing by an ALJ.
+At this point, Gary Penar or Eric Penar can present any additional medical evidence and work history.
+Social Security may have its own witnesses, and your attorney can cross-examine them.
+The preparation of your case and your testimony is crucial at a hearing.

 3. Review by the Appeals Council – If the ALJ also denies your claim, your case is not necessarily over.
-Your disability lawyer may ask that your case be reviewed by Social Security Administration’s Appeals Council, located in Falls Church, Virginia, with additional offices in Baltimore.
-This is the last administrative decisional level; the Appeals Council renders the Social Security’s final decision.
+Your disability lawyer may ask that your case be reviewed by the Social Security Administration’s Appeals Council, located in Falls Church, Virginia, with additional offices in Baltimore.
+This is the last administrative decision level; the Appeals Council renders Social Security’s final decision.

 4. Federal Court review – If the Appeals Council declines to review your case or if you and your attorney disagree with that decision, the last step may be to file a lawsuit against Social Security in Federal District Court.
 (District Court is not part of Social Security.)

-You must file your case within 60 days of the date you received your Appeals Council denial.
-A non-attorney disability advocate cannot file appeals in Federal Court.
-You must have an attorney who is admitted to practice in Federal Court.
-Gary Penar has extensive experience arguing in Federal Court.
+You must file your case in the federal court within 60 days of the date you received your Appeals Council denial.
+A non-attorney disability advocate cannot file appeals in federal court.
+You must have an attorney who is admitted to practice in federal court.
+Gary Penar and Eric Penar have extensive experience arguing in federal court.

-- reverse Social Security and award you disability benefits.
+- reverse Social Security’s decision and award you disability benefits.

 In very rare cases, further appeals may be made to Federal Circuit Court and the United States Supreme Court.

-Gary Penar represents his clients unable to work at all levels of appeal.
+Gary Penar and Eric Penar represent their clients who are unable to work at all levels of the appeals processes.
 Contact our office to talk about your case.
 There is no attorney fee unless you win disability benefits.